algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 - Click the **"Compile"** button in the top right of the grey navbar
 - Now test your code in the console by passing in the data file we stored in our data collection.
 - **REMEMBER:** Change YOUR_USERNAME to your own name in the model path on line REPLACE of the code example.

-We recommend to create a robust data structure such as a Python dictionary.
-That way you can allow for various input types, output files, and other customizations.

 ### Developer Center
 - While the first commit and compile is occuring, this is a good opportunity to introduce where to find the documentation.
 Welcome to the [Developer Center](https://algorithmia.com/developers/) where you can find documentation on [R algorithm development](https://algorithmia.com/developers/algorithm-development/languages/r/) and an [R Shiny app example](https://algorithmia.com/developers/tutorials/sample-apps/shiny-app/).